vmware-samples/vmware-blockchain-samples/README.md

 npm run truffle:test:vmware
 ```

-Now lets interact with the contracts, by using the truffle console.
+Interact with the contracts, by using the truffle console.

 ```shell
 truffle console
 ```

-In the console
+In the console, run the following commands.

 ```shell

 # Get the deployed contract